LezWatch/lezwatchtv-wporg/readme.txt

 = Is this US shows only? =

 No!
-LezWatch.TV records shows from the entire planet.
+LezWatch.TV documents international television, including streaming media.

 = Who owns LezWatch.TV =